anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 not incur this problem, because the pledge can select another Join Proxy responder socket when it discovers the first one to be unresponsive or erroneous.

-Replacing to use a selected responder in a stateless Join Proxy with a better one SHOULD hence only be done if no packets have been exchanged between pleges and the current selected responder through the Join Proxy for more than 300 seconds.
+Replacing a selected responder in a stateless Join Proxy with a better one SHOULD hence only be done if no packets have been exchanged between pleges and the current selected responder through the Join Proxy for more than 300 seconds.
 This long timeout specifically intends to not break connections in which the registrar keeps the pledge waiting for an administrative response such as an operator performing a policy validation for enrollment.

+In addition, stateful proxies implementing best registrar selection SHOULD optimize selection of registrar for each Join Proxy responder socket across connections for multiple pledges instead of starting the sequence of responders to try anew from the highest precedence registrar for every new connecting pledge - and repeatedly run into timeouts when one or more of the best registrar time out on connection attempts because they are unresponsive or unreachable.
+Instead, after a responder first fails to connect, the Join Proxy SHOULD skip this responder in further connection attempts for other connecting pledges and re-consider it only for new connection attempts after at least 60 seconds.

 #### Proxy in Service Name Only Mode on Registrars